 After graduating from York with distinction, he was appointed Artist in Residence with Sage Gateshead’s Young Sinfonia and was also commissioned to write the closing piece for the Brundibár Arts Festival.
 In 2017, during his time in Oxford, Viner won first prize in William Howard’s Love Song Composing Competition with Herz an Herz, chosen from 152 compositions submitted anonymously from 61 countries.
 In 2017 he was also awarded The Henfrey Composition Prize for Bells Wrung, as well as the prestigious National Centre for Early Music Young Composers Award for Prayer from Afar, which was performed at Bridgewater Hall by the Tallis Scholars and broadcast on BBC Radio 3.

-In 2018 he was commissioned to write pieces for Choir & Organ Magazine, Orchestra for the Earth, Borough New Music, Northern Praeclassica and internationally renowned pianist Jakob Fichert.
-In March 2019, the Royal Tunbridge Wells Symphony Orchestra presented the second performance of his piece, Sleeping Gomatz, and the Chapel Choir of Selwyn College performed his Justorum Animae, chosen from a John Armitage Memorial Trust (JAM) call for scores.
+In 2018 he was commissioned by Choir & Organ Magazine, Orchestra for the Earth, Borough New Music, Northern Praeclassica and pianist Jakob Fichert.
+In 2019 his music was performed by the Royal Tunbridge Wells Symphony Orchestra, the Chapel Choir of Selwyn College, the Gromoglasova Piano Duo and international renowned organist David Goode.